11 SEO Metrics That Matter Most For Google Ranking

 We have noted above that ranking and domain authority correlates.
-So the higher your domain authority, the ore likely your website ranking will rise.
-Some SEOs and webmasters have been tempted by this to take to every means that can increase their domain authority with the aim of getting an increase in their website ranking.
-One wrong way to about this is to buy backlinks.
+So the higher your domain authority, the more likely your website ranking will rise.
+Some SEOs and webmasters have been tempted by this to take every means that can increase their domain authority with the aim of getting an increase in their website ranking.
+One wrong way to do this is to buy backlinks.

 You will find these offers to increase your domain authority everywhere.
 Please do not be tempted to accept them because they will rather kill your rank.
-Google have become smarter and since the introduction of RankBrain, Google have found a way to detect these spammy practices and will certainly penalize you.
+Google has become smarter and since the introduction of RankBrain, Google has found a way to detect these spammy practices and will certainly penalize you.

 Avoid All Attempts to Game the System

-Our big advise is that yo do what is right and do not try to force Google to see that you have done the right thing.
+Our big advice is that you do what is right and do not try to force Google to see that you have done the right thing.

 They can be enough to give you good insights into the metrics you need to monitor particularly your website bounce rate, errors, position and exit rate.
 You may want to combine some other advanced tools with the ones we have recommended to gain more insights into your website performance and also improve your SEO.